isomerpages/aic-mentalhealth/pages/Privacy Statement.md

 </p>
 <p>15.1 If any provision in these Terms is found invalid or unenforceable,
-that provision shall be enforced to the maximum extent possible, and the other provisions contained herein will remain in full force and effect.
+that provision shall be enforced to the maximum extent possible, and the other provisions contained herein will remain in full force and effect.</p>
-.</p>